VOL. III - APPENDIX C

 "There were two charges against Richard Sweatman of Warbleton, one for being drunk in charge of a horse and cart in Wartling on 15 June and another for being drunk while in charge of a child under the age of five at the same time and the same place - he pleaded guilty to each summons - Dudley James Ponting of independent means said he saw the defendant driving a horse at a stretch gallop and thinking it had run away, he got over a fence to try and stop it.
 He then noticed the defendant was drunk and that there was a child in the cart.
 Sweatman collided with another vehicle opposite Luck's Cottage..............Defendant was fined 10s for the first offence and £1 for the second offence, £2.
 18s in all.
 He expressed his sorrow"

-It is not clear whether this article relates to James and Mary's son Richard. in 1911 the family were living at Three Cups, Heathfield where 35 year old Richard is described as "farmer son working on farm".
+It is not clear if this article relates to James and Mary's son Richard. in 1911 the family were living at Three Cups, Heathfield where 35 year old Richard is described as "farmer son working on farm".
 In 1939 Richard and Caroline were living at Forest Farm, Hailsham where Richard was a dairy farmer and poulterer.
 Caroline Edith Sweetman of Forest Farm, Punnetts Town, Warbleton (wife of Richard Sweetman) died on 14 May 1944.
 Administration was granted to her husband Richard.
 Richard Sweetman of Forest Farm, Three Cups, Heathfield died on 8 January 1961.
 Probate was granted to his son Albert Jack Sweetman, farmer and Roland Henry Lower, builder.
 His estate was valued at £6,006.
 8s.
 10d.

 Stephen and Ann's daughter Harriett Catt may have married in 1863.
 Her husband was either George Abraham Waymart or Benjamin Wright, I have not obtained the marriage certificate.